Wondering how to monetize a website?

 L – Lead Generation For Other Companies

 If you want to learn how to monetize content, here’s another technique for you.
 Lead generation is similar to affiliate marketing.
-However, instead of receiving a piece of profit from every purchase made through an affiliate link, you generate leads for other businesses.
+However, instead of receiving a piece of profit from every purchase made through an affiliate link, you generate leads for other businesses by utilizing an e-commerce landing page.

-Through product reviews or comparisons, you can insert a link that will take a user to a landing page of that business.
+Through product reviews or comparisons, you can insert a link that will take a user to the e-commerce landing page of that business.
 If the user opts in for that business’ offer (or similar), this will count as a lead.

 Requirements: significant website traffic, partner research